 Inspirational Days & Master Thesis Awards

-These events take place twice a year; during the spring and fall semester, and have a master's thesis focus: In spring, companies and organizations can pitch potential master's thesis topics for cooperation with students.
+These events take place twice a year; during spring, companies and organizations can pitch potential master's thesis topics for cooperation with students.
 In fall, we organize the best AI thesis awards.

 These events provide an arena for connecting with researchers, students and practioners, and exchanging experiences and ideas regarding the many potential applications of AI.

 Inspirational Day October 24

 Inspirational Day and Master Thesis Awards, fall 2019

 The 2019 AI Inspirational Day and Master Thesis Awards took place in Trondheim, October 24th.